Serpentcoil Island

 while you're standing on the stairs in case the situation gets out of control.

-Fresh Octopling (60 HP, 19 atk, 14 def) gains attack power when the target it follows gets slain.
+Fresh Octopling (10-13F) gains an attack power boost when the target it's following gets slain.

 The attack boosts can quickly snowball, so try to defeat Fresh Octoplings before other monsters.